TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 #### Case Term

 The case operator allows for conditional evaluation of expressions.
-This is usally most useful in combination with the switch operator, which is explained in the next subsection.
+This is usually most useful in combination with the switch operator, which is explained in the next subsection.

      Case = SimpleTerm "->" Expression